 Examples of technology in the manufacturing industry

-For example, additive manufacturing — more commonly known as 3D printing — has a variety of applications.
+For example, additive manufacturing—more commonly known as 3D printing—has a variety of applications.
 As it has become more affordable, manufacturers are using it during the production cycle to produce high quality components while keeping costs down.
 It represents a promising opportunity for the creation of custom goods and other parts.
 Artificial intelligence (AI) can help technicians determine how well a machine is functioning.
 AI is also able to predict when a piece of equipment may malfunction or break down.
 This kind of IoT, or Internet of Things, technology is the future trend of predictive maintenance.
 Digital twins also harness IoT technology and are another way that manufacturers can optimize performance and reduce their costs.

 A digital twin, as the name implies, is a virtual representation of an actual object that receives data in real-time from the object.
 This data allows you to virtually monitor a piece of manufacturing equipment or an entire production line.
 Digital twins are being used increasingly to predict maintenance schedules and possible repairs as well as to experiment with changes to a line and review what the impact may be.
 Remote performance monitoring sensors that can track manufacturing cycles and sense possible maintenance issues are also growing in popularity.

-The importance of technology in production
+The impact of technology in the manufacturing industry

 Some of the most common examples of technology in production include: